 My own creative journey began at the age of four, playing in a friend’s garage which had magically metamorphosed into a spaceship.
 Several old car parts were utilised as the navigational console or the alien detector.
 Plastic toy guns became laser cannons with which we would fend off otherworldly invaders.
-The garage’s mottled opaque windows were the viewing screen through which we would see spaceships, planets, stars and asteroids.
+The garage’s mottled opaque windows were the viewing screen through which we would view the wonders of the universe: spaceships, planets, stars and asteroids.

 It was as though someone had dropped a match into a box of fireworks.
 My creativity exploded, becoming both frenetic and compulsive.
 There were not enough hours in each day to feed my many artistic endeavours.
 One day I’d be writing a song; the next day doing a radio program; then conducting an interview or writing an article; and then playing a gig with one of my three bands.
 And all while working full time.
 My passion was both a gift and a curse.

-Everything I attempted was restricted by my many collaborators, often at the whim of their apathy and indifference.
+Everything I attempted was restricted by my many associates, often at the whim of their apathy and indifference.
 My single-mindedness and feverish enthusiasm was rarely equalled or reciprocated and so I ploughed a lonely, frustrated furrow.
-On reflection, many years later, I realised my expectations were both unreasonable and exasperating.
+On reflection, many years later, I realised my expectations were both unreasonable and exasperating to my collaborators.

 Then one fateful day in 1982 everything changed.

-In the autumn and winter of 1982, I was employed at a hotel working split shifts, early mornings and evenings with afternoons off.
-There wasn’t much to do in the dark, wet afternoons other than the occasional trips to the cinema.
+In the latter part of 1982, I was employed at a hotel working split shifts, early mornings and evenings with afternoons off.
+There wasn’t much to do in the dark, wet winter afternoons other than the occasional trip to the cinema.

 Star Wars had come out in 1977 and wowed the world, followed by The Empire Strikes Back.